nice-game-hints/cleo/index.md

 ---

 Get ready to set sail, landlubbers!
 A great adventure on the high seas awaits you.
-Select a guide, or walk the plank!
+Select a guide filled with spoiler-free hints, or walk the plank!